What is First Fandom Experience?

 To allows its subscribers to experience 1930s fandom in the most realistic sense possible, FFE will focus on high-resolution images and accurate facsimiles of original fan-created material.
 These artifacts will be accompanied by new narrative and graphical content that provides context and insight.

-Our first publication, The Visual History of Science Fiction Fandom – Special Preview Edition, can be purchased here.
+Our latest publications, including The Visual History of Science Fiction Fandom – Deluxe Preview Edition, can be purchased here.

 We are creating facsimiles in two forms: